Abortion bans, protections awaiting verdicts from voters

 Opponents have contended the Michigan measure could have far-reaching effects on other laws in the state, such as one requiring parental notification of an abortion for someone under age 18.
 Legal experts say changes to other laws would only happen if someone sued and won, a process that could take years and has no certainty of success.

-Even so, the messaging appeared to resonate with some Michigan voters, including Brian Bauer, 64, of Mundy Township, who said the proposal was confusing.
+Even so, the messaging appeared to resonate with some Michigan voters, including Brian Bauer, 64, of Mundy Township, who said the proposal was confusing and voted against it.

-Although he opposes abortion, Bauer believes there should be exceptions to save a mother’s life or if a young girl was impregnated, “but nobody’s willing to throw (in) any kind of compromise ... it's either a yes or no vote."
+Bauer is an abortion opponent who supports some limited exceptions, “but nobody’s willing to throw (in) any kind of compromise ... it’s either a yes or no vote.”

 In Kentucky, voters were considering a ballot measure that would amend the state constitution to say there is no right to abortion.